Inter-American Development Bank

 Raquel Fernández

-Raquel Fernández-Coto is an Education Specialist within the Inter-American Development Bank’s Education Division based in Honduras, where she leads the sector’s portfolio in the country.
-She has particular interest and expertise in the areas of secondary education, technical education, and on-the-job training.
-Before joining the Education Division, she was part of the IDB's Labor Markets Division, where she designed and managed projects in the Caribbean and Central America to promote apprenticeships and other programs linked to the productive sector.
-Previously, she also worked at the World Bank in Washington D.C. within the Economics Unit of the Department of Sustainable Development for Latin America and the Caribbean in infrastructure, logistics and agriculture projects and at the Council for the Promotion of Competitiveness of Costa Rica as Director of Programs and Projects.
-She has a Bachelor’s Degree in Psychology from the University of Chicago and a Master's Degree in Public Policy from Harvard’s Kennedy School of Government.
+Raquel Fernández-Coto is a specialist within the Inter-American Development Bank’s Education Division in Guatemala, where she leads the country’s education sector’s portfolio with special interest and experience in secondary and post-secondary education, technical education, and skills for work.
+Moreover, she leads diverse regional initiatives and in other countries like Colombia.
+Before her post in Guatemala, she was education specialist for the IDB in Honduras and was part of the Labor Markets and Social Security Division at IDB headquarters in Washington D.C., where she worked on projects in the Caribbean and Central America.
+She also worked at the World Bank in infrastructure, logistics, and agriculture projects within the Economics Unit in the Sustainable Development Department for Latin America and the Caribbean and in Costa Rica’s Competitiveness Promotion Council, as Director of Programs and Projects.
+She holds a Bachelor of Arts degree in Psychology from the University of Chicago and a Masters in Public Policy from Harvard’s Kennedy School of Government

 If you can’t measure it, you can’t improve it: ensuring quality education and training to ride the digital wave (Part 2)